Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: METHODS

-Conformal prediction is performed to estimate the upper and lower bounds of the predicted risk.
-The marginal conformal condition for risk estimation is given by the equation,
+For survival risk estimation, conformal prediction is performed to estimate the upper and lower bounds for the estimated risk.
+The marginal coverage property for risk estimation ensures that the ground truth survival is covered within the predicted bounds by a probability of more than $1-\alpha$, where $\alpha$ is a chosen error rate, and is given by the equation,

-where $risk_{est}$ is the estimated risk, and $risk_{lb}$ and $risk_{ub}$ are the lower and upper bound of risks obtained from conformal prediction.
-For risk estimation, the survival time in months is divided into 4 time bins.
-The time bins covered between the lower and upper bound of the risk give the conformal set $C$.
-Algorithm \ref{algo_cprisk} mentions the detailed procedure for conformal risk estimation \cite{conformal}.
+where $risk_{lb}$ and $risk_{ub}$ are the conformalized lower and upper bounds of the risk predicted from $X_{test}$.
+For risk estimation, the survival time in months is divided into 4 time bins for a given population, considering the vital status.
+The time bins covered between the lower and upper bounds of the risk give the conformal set $C$.
+Similar to gradation, stratified conditional conformal prediction is performed to ensure fairness in coverage over different demographic groups.
+The stratified conditional coverage property for survival risk estimation is given by the equation,

+where G represents the demographic category and $g_i$ represents the groups in the category.
+Box \ref{algo_box4} mentions the detailed conformal procedure for survival risk estimation.
 The uncertainty for risk estimation is further computed as,

-where N=4, the number of time bins, -1 is the highest possible risk and -5 is the lowest possible risk score.
+where N=4, the number of time bins, $risk_{high}=$ is the highest possible risk, and $risk_{low}=$ is the lowest possible risk score.\\